HackClub-Butwal/site/README.md

 <details> <summary>Create a new card</summary>
 <img width="600" alt="Screenshot 2023-08-16 at 9 09 55 PM" src="https://github.com/hackclub/site/assets/65808924/fed45800-c834-4e4c-ad87-a21e01414fa9">

-Most things on the homepage are cards, modular components that can easily be added and removed according to relevancy to Hack Clubbers.
+Most things on the homepage are carousel, modular components that can easily be added and removed according to relevancy to Hack Clubbers.
 There are 3 main sections: connection, open-source, and IRL community.
-Most new cards will likely fall within the first two sections!
+Most new carousel will likely fall within the first two sections!

-First, you can create a new file under [components/index/cards](components/index/cards/) with the name of your new event/project.
+First, you can create a new file under [components/index/carousel](components/index/cards/) with the name of your new event/project.
 Next add `import CardModel from './card-model'` and add whatever you want :) Finally, use a <Buttons> component (`import Buttons from './button'`) to highlight call-to-action buttons.
 If it's the main button, use the primary prop to add a background color!

 Your challenge: try and make the card as unique as possible, like a mini poster!
 Not sure where to start?
-Look at other cards on the page :)
+Look at other carousel on the page :)

 </details>